memothelemo/rbxts-transformer-fs/README.md

 ## Warning

 - ~~Client-side paths are not tested yet but planned in the next version~~.
-- This transformer is bit unstable at this version especially a special function when transformed: `___getInstanceFromPath`.
+- ~~It is designed for games, not plugins~~.
+- It is a bit unstable and unhelpful to errors and debugging
+- It is slow because of function generator (_I don't know how to optimize this_)
 - It defaults to `default.project.json`
-- ~~It is designed for games, not plugins~~.

 ## Installation